-- To plan and review teaching resources and materials to ensure RSE is embedded through the whole school and PSD curriculum - To regularly monitor and evaluate the effectiveness and impact of RSE provision - To work closely with colleagues in related curriculum areas to ensure a consistent message is delivered in a sensitive and age appropriate manner. - To undertake an annual review of the whole school curriculum to ensure all aspects of the RSE guidance are embedded throughout the wider curriculum
+- To plan and review teaching resources and materials to ensure RSE is embedded through the whole school and Life Skills curriculum - To regularly monitor and evaluate the effectiveness and impact of RSE provision through end of unit assessments and student voice feedback - To work closely with colleagues in related curriculum areas to ensure a consistent message is delivered in a sensitive and age-appropriate manner. - To undertake an annual review of the whole school curriculum to ensure all aspects of the RSE guidance are embedded throughout the wider curriculum. - To ensure resources used to deliver the RSE curriculum are accessible to parents on request.